duoxianwulian/dxdop/docs/demo.md

 # Subsequent steps

-If you want to install the packaged application on the production device or upgrade the application, see [App Packaging、Installation、Upgrade](./app.md).
+- If you want to install the packaged application on the production device or upgrade the application, see [App Packaging、Installation、Upgrade](./app.md).
+- Please refer to [Example] (./example.md) for some code examples.